 You will find portfolios of paintings in series and photo digital work.
 Earlier work can be seen on the ccca.ca web archive .

-Digital work has been a fairly new venture for me starting with the Earth Evidence series of dark 18X24 prints.(see Constructed Digital Photos)
+Digital work starts with the Earth Evidence series of dramatic 18X24 prints.(see Constructed Digital Photos)

 I would welcome any queries as to the purchase, exhibition or placement of my artwork through designers.

 Statement: My art evolves from the mysteries of nature, earthly phenomena of creation, process and memory.
 Each painting is an interpretation of my experiences with the natural world from travels to dinosaur resting places, coral reefs and volcanic sites around the world.